-The temple worship, law, and city of Jerusalem needed to be to be restored.
+The temple worship, law, and city of Jerusalem needed to be restored.
 The walls of Jerusalem had been destroyed in 586 BC at the beginning of the exile, and again in 446 BC, ninety years after the return from seventy years of captivity in Babylon.
 High priest Joshua and ruler Zerrubabel restored the Temple; Ezra re-established the authority of the Mosaic Covenant and God’s law; and Nehemiah restored the City of Jerusalem as the center of God’s kingdom.
 After Ezra’s reform, the Jews in Jerusalem had begun to rebuild the walls, but the Samaritans agitated to have King Artaxerxes (464–424 BC) of Persia order the rebuilding halted.

 Nehemiah was the son of Hacaliah (Neh.
 1:1) and one of his brothers was called Hanani (Neh.
 1:2; 7:2).
 He was probably a priest, since Nehemiah 10:1–8 lists him first in list of names ending “these are the priests.”
 In 2 Maccabees 1:21 he is called “Nehemiah the priest,” (DRA) and possibly by 2 Maccabees 1:18, where it is said that Nehemiah “offered sacrifices, after that he had builded the temple and the altar” (KJV).
 He must have been raised by godly Jewish parents in exile in Babylon.
 His integrity and giftedness lead to his being appointed by Artaxerxes to the responsible position of cupbearer to the king.